 At Lincoln College he apparently kept his eyes open for possible agents recruited by the Soviet Union.
 Later le Carré moved from MI5 to MI6, and he was in Berlin when the wall was erected – "the fun had started".
 His own experiences inspired him to compose a novel which became Call for the Dead (1961), le Carré's first spy thriller, which introduced George Smiley.
 Later the author himself considered it only a so-so book.
 It was followed by a completely different kind of work, A Murder of Quality (1962), a detective novel set in a boys' school.

 After the success of his third novel, The Spy Who Came in from the Cold, le Carré began to devote himself full-time to writing.
 His aim was to portray the intelligence world from a new standpoint – "When I first began writing, Ian Fleming was riding high and the picture of the spy was that of a character who could have affairs with women, drive a fast car, who used gadgetry and gimmickry to escape."
-With his breakthrough novel le Carré established an alternative form to the James Bond cult and a new type of hero.
-Graham Greene considered it the best spy story he had ever read and J.B.
-Priestley wrote that the book was "superbly constructed with an atmosphere of chilly hell."
+(Understanding John le Carré by John L. Cobbs, 1998, p.
+7) With his breakthrough novel le Carré established an alternative form to the James Bond cult and a new type of hero.
+Graham Greene praised it the best spy story he had ever read – Greene was one of le Carré's favorite writers – and J.B.
+Priestley advertised the book as "superbly constructed with an atmosphere of chilly hell."
 The novel won le Carré the Somerset Maugham Award.

 The Spy Who Came in from the Cold is the story of a frustrated British agent, Alec Leamas, whose life is far from the glamour of James Bond's world: he has a love affair with a lonely, unpaid librarian, not with a fashion model.
 After his sub-agents in East Germany have been killed, Leamas travels behind the Iron Curtain to destroy the head of the East German Intelligence, who has directed the killings.
 Soon he finds out that his own people had framed him in order to frame Fiedler, an East German.
 In the world of double-crossing, Leamas has no way out – he is used and destroyed by his superiors.
 George Smiley is the shadowy mastermind of the operation.
 "We have to live without sympathy, don't we?
 That's impossible of course.
 We act it to one another, all this hardness; but we aren't like that really, I mean... one can't be out in the cold all the time; one has to come in from the cold... d'you see what I mean?" (from The Spy Who Came in from the Cold) The novel was filmed in 1966.
 The harshly photographed black and white film was directed by Martin Ritt, starring Richard Burton, Claire Bloom, and Oskar Werner.